michalasobczak/generic/README.md

     } // calcRotPos
 ```

 Originally the code targeted Android and Windows Phone browser components.
-Nowadays it will be only tested againts the most recent Opera browser release for sake of convenience and simplicity.
+Nowadays it will be only tested against the most recent Opera browser release for sake of convenience and simplicity.
 If one find the code useful feel free to copy it.